Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Hygiene

-In the catering environment, customers and service staff regularly come into contact with greasy food.
+In the catering environment, customers and service staff regularly come into contact with greasy foods.
 Clean the terminal daily with a slightly damp microfiber cloth.
 Do not spray aggressive cleaning agents or disinfectant sprays directly onto the display.
-Contactless payment (NFC) has the advantage that the card does not touch the device at all - this reduces both wear and hygiene risks.
+Contactless payment (NFC) has the advantage that the card does not touch the device at all – this reduces both wear and hygiene risks.

-2. Check battery life: at least 300 transactions or 8+ hours of operating time per charge.
+Check battery life: at least 300 transactions or 8+ hours of operating time per charge.

-If you are looking for a Swiss solution that bundles terminal, payment processing and TWINT under one contract, Payrexx is an option tailored specifically to SMEs and mobile providers.
-The terminals (Nexgo N5, N6, N86) are delivered ready for operation with a preinstalled SIM, and first-level support comes from Switzerland.
-In addition, Payrexx offers a Tap to Pay softPOS solution, where an Android smartphone becomes a card reader - without additional hardware.
-This can be useful as a supplement or as an entry-level solution for very small businesses.
+If you are looking for a Swiss solution that bundles the terminal, payment processing, and TWINT under one contract, Payrexx is an option that is tailored specifically for SMEs and mobile providers.
+The terminals (Nexgo N5, N6, N86) are delivered ready for operation with a pre-installed SIM, and the first-level support comes from Switzerland.

 Frequently asked questions about the mobile card terminal for food trucks and market stalls